 Remember, washing a pillow keeps it sanitary but has little or no effect on prolonging the support provided.
 To combat mites and sterilize your slumber, run a pillow through the dryer on a high heat setting.

 With all the time and money spent on choosing the right mattress, not taking the time to get the right pillow could quickly waste your efforts.
 You will spend many hours sleeping on a pillow, so looking at what pillow types are best for your lifestyle and health is time well spent.

 There are various internal materials both synthetic and natural, that may give off an unfamiliar, although not harmful, odor.
 Going with a polyester-filled variant will be less expensive, but also have a shorter life expectancy.
 Dr. Michael Breus, commonly referred to as “The Sleep Doctor”, has an exhaustive guide on how to pick the perfect pillow.

-Factors such as how you sleep, such as on your back or side, affects the entire reclined posture and having the correct pillow for your specific needs is the ultimate goal.
+Factors such as how you sleep, such as on your back or side, affect the entire reclined posture, and having the correct pillow for your specific needs is the ultimate goal.
 Personal preferences on firmness and texture are important, and when purchasing a pillow online, be sure to review the return or exchange policies in case you are trying a new style or fill material.
 Treat yourself to the best rest possible and take the time to sleep well – you deserve it.